p-conrad/iot-energy-meter/Readme.md

 * Measurement results can be sent via MQTT either using plain text or [Protocol Buffers](https://developers.google.com/protocol-buffers/) according to the message definition in this repository.
-Protobuf messages are limited to this format (currently voltage, effective and reactive power of each phase) and extending it requires code changes, while plain text should work out of the box with any of the predefined measurements.
+Protobuf messages are limited to this format (currently voltage, effective and reactive power of each phase) and modifying it requires code changes, while plain text should work out of the box with any of the predefined measurements.
 * Messages are sent using MQTT 5, taking advantage of the protocol's [topic aliases](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901113) to reduce bandwidth usage.
-However, changing the code to MQTT 3.1.1 requires only a few simple changes (see 3d18f386).
+However, changing the code to MQTT 3.1.1 requires only a few simple changes (see 3d18f3867c7d07b8b2eba0a433f0bb42285faaea).
+* This program uses the asynchronous MQTT client from the [Eclipse Paho C library](https://github.com/eclipse/paho.mqtt.c), such that sending of messages is not coupled to the program's main cycle, minimizing the runtime impact of sending messages even under unfavourable network conditions.
 * Furthermore, MQTT messages are staggered across multiple cycles where possible, to prevent spikes in bandwidth usage and allow for a more stable run time behaviour.
 For instance: Reading 8 measurement values from 10 modules would result in 10 messages after 8/4=2 cycles.
 Instead of